-Domain: E52 Time-Span Range: E61 Time Primitive

-Scope note: This property describes the maximum period of time within which an E52 Time-Span falls.

-Since Time-Spans may not have precisely known temporal extents, the CRM supports statements about the minimum and maximum temporal extents of Time-Spans.
+Domain: Range: Quantification: E52 Time-Span E61 Time Primitive many to one, necessary (1,1:0,n) Scope note: This property describes the maximum period of time within which an E52 Time-Span falls.
+Examples: Since Time-Spans may not have precisely known temporal extents, the CRM supports statements about the minimum and maximum temporal extents of Time-Spans.
 This property allows a Time-Span's maximum temporal extent (i.e. it's outer boundary) to be assigned an E61 Time Primitive value.
 Time Primitives are treated by the CRM as application or system specific date intervals, and are not further analysed.

-• the time-span of the development of the CIDOC CRM (E52) at some time within 1992-infinity (E61)

-P83 had at least duration (was minimum duration of)
+Examples. • the time-span of the development of the CIDOC CRM (E52) at some time within 1992-infinity (E61) P83 had at least duration (was minimum duration of)

-Domain: E52 Time-Span Range: E54 Dimension Quantification: one to one (1,1:1,1)

-Scope note: This property describes the minimum length of time covered by an E52 Time-Span.

-It allows an E52 Time-Span to be associated with an E54 Dimension representing it's minimum duration (i.e. it's inner boundary) independent from the actual beginning and end.

-• the time span of the Battle of Issos 333 B.C.E.
+Domain: Range: Quantification: E52 Time-Span E54 Dimension one to one (1,1:1,1) Scope note: This property describes the minimum length of time covered by an E52 Time-Span.
+Examples: It allows an E52 Time-Span to be associated with an E54 Dimension representing it's minimum duration (i.e. it's inner boundary) independent from the actual beginning and end. • the time span of the Battle of Issos 333 B.C.E.
 (E52) had at least duration Battle of Issos minimum duration (E54) has unit day (E58) has value 1 (E60)